Manifests#

 PyprojectTomlParser overrides this to splice the exporter’s [tool.conda] subtree into the existing pyproject.toml document without disturbing peer tables ([project], [build-system], [tool.ruff] etc.), because pyproject.toml is a shared manifest owned by the Python ecosystem.
 Called from conda_workspaces.cli.workspace.export only when --file points to an existing file, so a fresh export still writes the exporter output verbatim.

-Parse path and return a WorkspaceConfig.
+Parse TOML from path and return a WorkspaceConfig.

 parse_tasks(path: Path) dict[str, Task][source]#